• Home

 Revelation 3:3

-The correction comes first by remembering, going back to the beginnings.
-It's a call to remember being born again and being filled with the Spirit.
+The correction comes first by remembering and going back to the beginnings.
+It’s a call to remember being born again and being filled with the Spirit.
 They received the gospel and then it made its way from their head to the heart.
-The Lord work begins with the gospel.
+The Lord’s work begins with the gospel.
 They were transformed by the renewing of their mind.
 Somewhere along the line, they began to conform to the world.
-They needed to turn around, go back, agree with the Lord and return to that truth, grab onto it and never let go.
+They needed to turn around, go back, agree with the Lord, and return to that truth, grab onto it, and never let go.

-It was 550 BC, when Cyrus, King of Persia, marched against Sardis.
-However, Sardis wasn't all that worried.
-It was a city ideally suited for defense.
+Cyrus, King of Persia, marched against Sardis in 550 BC.
+Sardis was a city ideally suited for defense.
+It caused the people to be complacent and show no concern for a siege.
 The main part of the city was on a plateau 1500' above the main roads.
-This made it every easy to defend militarily.
 There was no apparent way for an army to scale the steep cliff walls that surrounded the city.
-It was suicide to confront the city but a secret advance seemed impossible.
-Cyrus offered a reward to any soldier that could figure out a way to get up to the city.
+A direct assault was suicide but a secret advance seemed impossible.
+Cyrus offered a reward to any soldier who could figure out a way to get up to the city.
 One day, one of Cyrus's soldiers saw one of the soldiers defending Sardis drop his helmet down the cliff walls.
 He watched as this soldier climbed down a hidden trail to recover his helmet.
 The Persian soldier marked the hidden trail and later led a detachment of troops up that same path at night.
 The cliffs were readily scaled and they came to the city walls and found them unguarded.
-The soldiers of Sardis were so confident in the natural defenses of their city they felt no need to keep a diligent watch.
+The soldiers of Sardis were so confident in the natural defenses of their city that they felt no need to keep a diligent watch.
 Cyrus and his army conquered Sardis.

 Revelation 3:4

-Those who remained faithful to Christ would walk with Him and they knew He does the washing.
-Jesus does all the work.
-This brings us to the idea of being worthy.
+Those who remained faithful to Christ walked with Him in white.
+They knew it was Jesus who cleansed men from their sins.
+These few are considered worthy.
 How can anyone be worthy?
 I struggle to grasp the idea of being worthy because I know my sin.
-It's not the idea of being good enough, as if they could add up their good works, subtract their failures, and come up with a positive number.
-Paul charged the Thessalonians°.
+It’s not the idea of being good enough, as if they could add up their good works, subtract their failures, and come up with a positive number.

 That you would walk worthy of God who calls you into His own kingdom and glory.
 (1 Thessalonian 2:12)

-I want to say it again so no one is confused.
-We aren't worthy, never were and never could be.
+We aren’t worthy, never were, and never could be.
 But we can walk in worthiness by the blood of Christ.
-They were to walk in a way consistent with the God who saved them.
-It's the reasonable and only response to being saved.
+These few in Sardis were to walk in a way consistent with the God who saved them.
+It’s the reasonable and only response to being saved.

 Do not set your mind on high things, but associate with the humble.
 Do not be wise in your own opinion.
 (Romans 12:16)